ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 COPY target/app-0.0.1-SNAPSHOT.jar app.jar
 ENTRYPOINT ["java", "-jar", "app.jar"]
 ```
-This is a very basic Dockerfile, but this should be enough to do what is needed.
+This is a very basic Dockerfile but it will do for our example.

 <img class="image right" alt="Docker" src="/img/2019-07-11-deploy-spring-boot-kubernetes/docker.png">

-The first line tells us to use the 8-jre-alpine image from the openJDK repository as base image.
+The first line tells us to use the **8-jre-alpine** image from the openJDK repository as our base image.
 The second line tells the image that it should work from the /tmp directory.
-The third line copies the compiled JAR file from your target folder to the Docker image (you might have to rename the file name depending on the name of your project).
+The third line copies the compiled JAR file from your target folder to the Docker image (you might have to rename the file depending on the name of your project).

 Finally, we tell our image to use the java command as entry point, meaning that once the Docker image starts running, it has to execute that command.